TCC Will Guarantee That You Will Find Your Ideal Life Coach

 Just because an life coach charges higher fees does not mean you will get better quality coaching.
 I believe that the average fees charged by people calling themselves coaches are much too high.

 In fact, many “coaches,” especially “celebrity coaches” charge excessive fees as a sales gimmick to project higher quality coaching, or to promote their “celebrity” status.

 Picking your life coach because he or she charges more money, expecting more results, will not work.
 You will be frequently surprised to discover that your ideal life coach will not charge as much as most other coaches.

 Seek hiring life coaches that have considerable experience.

 Find out how long a life coach has been coaching professionally as a life coach.
 Not as a manager, or having coached all of their lives, etc. And find out how many actual one-on-one clients he or she has coached.
 A good rule of thumb is that you want a life coach who has been coaching professionally for over 3 years and has coached over 100 clients.

 Thomas Leonard, the architect of the life coaching process and the life coaching industry consistently claimed that the only way to become an exceptional coach was to coach, even though he was the force behind over 2 major coaching schools.

 Pick life coaches who have excellent client success rates.

 You want your life coach to have a very high success rate for assisting clients (Like you) to actually complete their coachable goals.
 The reason you hire a life coach is to achieve your coachable goals, and the reason a life coach coaches you is to be darn sure you do.
 Engaging a life coach who has assisted a high percentage of his or her clients to complete their coachable goals is very important to you.
 Go with winning coaches.

-When you connect with your Ideal Life Coach you will achieve more than you can imagine AND you will improve all aspects of your life.
+When you Find Your Ideal Life Coach you will achieve more than you can imagine AND you will improve all aspects of your life.